triton-inference-server/server/docs/customization_guide/deploy.md

 > experts review any potential risks and threats.

 > [!WARNING]
+> Dynamic updates to model repositories are disabled by
-> Allowing dynamic updates to the model repository can lead
+> default.
+Enabling dynamic updates to model repositories either
+> through model loading APIs or through directory polling can lead to
-> to arbitrary code execution.
+> arbitrary code execution.
 Model repository access control is
 > critical in production deployments.
-Unless required for operation, it's recommended
+If dynamic updates are required,
-> to disable dynamic updates.
-If required, please ensure only trusted entities
+> ensure only trusted entities have access to model loading APIs and
-> can add or remove models from a model repository.
+> model repository directories.

 ## Deploying Behind a Secure Proxy or Gateway